Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

 - The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
-They're putting up 63.1 points per game to rank 226th in college basketball and are giving up 50.8 per outing to rank second in college basketball.
+They're putting up 63.1 points per game to rank 226th in college basketball and are allowing 50.8 per outing to rank second in college basketball.

-- With 60.2 points per game in ACC contests, Duke is tallying 2.9 fewer points per game in conference games compared to its season average (63.1 PPG).

-- Defensively Duke has been worse at home this season, ceding 50.3 points per game, compared to 50.2 when playing on the road.
+- Defensively Duke has been worse at home this season, allowing 50.3 points per game, compared to 50.2 when playing on the road.

-- The Blue Devils have seen a downturn in scoring lately, racking up 52.8 points per game in their last 10 contests, 10.3 points fewer than the 63.1 they've scored this season.
+- The Blue Devils have been putting up 52.8 points per game in their last 10 times on the court, an average that's much lower than the 63.1 they've scored over the course of the 2022-23 campaign.

 Iona Performance Insights

-- The Lady Gaels are outscoring opponents by nine points per game, with a +288 scoring differential overall.
-They put up 63.4 points per game (214th in college basketball) and give up 54.4 per contest (12th in college basketball).
+- The Lady Gaels have a +288 scoring differential, topping opponents by 9.0 points per game.
+They're putting up 63.4 points per game, 213th in college basketball, and are giving up 54.4 per contest to rank 12th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.